dredvard/promethus_monitoring/README.md

 # promethus_monitoring

-This is my home monitoring stack (ya really, for fun).
+This is my home monitoring stack.

 It consists of: